beyondkmp/check-24-hours-time/README.md

-# win32-user-locale
+# Check 24 hours time

-## A thin wrapper on top of GetLocaleInfoEx to get the user locale on Windows
+## A thin wrapper native interface to get the 24 hours time format

 ## Goals